 Birders will love the rainy season in Etosha.
 After good rains the salt pan fills with water attracting a cloud of flamingos.
 More than 340 bird species have been counted in Etosha National Park.
 Among the migratory species, the European bee-eater is possibly the most popular sighting.
-The park is also home to the world’s largest bird, the ostrich, and the heaviest flying bird, the kori bustard.
+The game reserve is also home to the world’s largest bird, the ostrich, and the heaviest flying bird, the kori bustard.

 Please note that Etosha National Park is immensely popular, hence advanced bookings are recommended.